-Encroachment means a woody species that has invaded an area of a grassland regional ecosystem to an extent the area is no longer consistent with the description of the regional ecosystem and the woody species is visible on aerial photographs or satellite imagery taken in the year 1950 to present.
+Encroachment means a woody species that has invaded an area of a grassland regional ecosystem to an extent the area is no longer consistent with the description of the regional ecosystem and the woody species is absent in historical imagery and present in recent imagery.

 Endangered regional ecosystem see the Vegetation Management Act 1999.
 Note: Endangered regional ecosystem means a regional ecosystem declared to be an endangered regional ecosystem under the VMA.